Unoqwy/swathe/goal.md

 Keybindings configuration useless but since vim-like keybindings will have their own config file, it would be fine.
 A better approach would be to implement keymap layers which are basically an enhanced version of "switch between regular and vim-like keybindings" and would allow multiple layers of regular keybindings as well.
-This would inject a "Layer" dropdown in native Keybindings dialog.
+This would inject a "Layer" dropdown in native Keybindings dialog, or [more likely] deprecate the native dialog and create a custom one.

-The most likely option to go with at first is a simple toggle between regular and vim with-like keybindings.
-Then maybe implement actual layers later.
+The most likely option to go with at first is a simple toggle between regular and vim-like keybindings.
+Then maybe implement actual layers later, but I'm not entierely conviced of the usefulness of it.